 WHEREAS, In 2014, a committee was formed to raise funds to create a series of bronze statues called "Legendary Locals."
 The first statue in the series was to be of Larry Chimbole.
 The statue was dedicated on October 8, 2015, across from the Palmdale City Hall on a bench in Poncitlán Square.
-More than 200 people witnessed the unveiling of the statue entitled "The First-Mayor" Mayor," which depicts Chimbole seated on a bench with one arm resting atop the back of the bench to encourage visitors to sit and visit with a "local legend"; and
+More than 200 people witnessed the unveiling of the statue entitled "The First Mayor," which depicts Chimbole seated on a bench with one arm resting atop the back of the bench to encourage visitors to sit and visit with a "local legend"; now, therefore, be it